Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Centralized management and policy control* → allows administrators to define, deploy, and manage security policies across distributed environments from a single console.
 Enables consistent enforcement across multi-cloud and hybrid architectures.
 - *Encrypted traffic inspection* → supports ssl/tls decryption and inspection for comprehensive visibility into encrypted traffic streams.
 Ensures full coverage against hidden or encrypted attacks.
 - *Automation and orchestration capabilities* → supports automated remediation workflows for threat containment and isolation.
 Reduces human workload and response time through integration with orchestration tools.

-<a id="WAF"></a>

-### PaaS Web Application Firewall (WAF)

-#### Service Description

-The WAF is a fully managed web application firewall service designed to safeguard applications hosted within your environment on the cloud.
-It provides a protective layer between your public-facing services and the internet, ensuring that malicious traffic is intercepted before it can exploit vulnerabilities.
-The service is delivered as a turnkey solution, meaning that all necessary components, licenses, and updates are handled by the provider, allowing administrators to focus on their applications rather than the underlying security infrastructure.
-The WAF inspects HTTP and HTTPS traffic directed at web applications.
-It evaluates requests against defined rules to determine whether they are legitimate or potentially harmful.
-Administrators can adopt either a negative security model, which blocks traffic matching known exploit signatures, or a positive security model, which denies all traffic by default and only allows explicitly permitted requests.
-The firewall integrates protection against the most critical threats identified by the OWASP Top 10, including injection attacks, cross-site scripting, and insecure deserialization.

-#### Features and Advantages

-The WAF leverages OPNsense’s NGINX plugin with NAXSI (Negative Application Security for nginx) to deliver its capabilities.NAXSI is a rule-based engine specifically designed to detect and block malicious web requests.

-**Rule Types**

-- Main Rules: These are globally valid and designed to block common attack vectors such as SQL injection, XPath injection, or cross-site scripting attempts.
-- Basic Rules: These are used to fine-tune configurations, typically by whitelisting certain requests or creating additional rules for specific application contexts.
-- Custom Rule Sets: Administrators can define custom rules to tailor protection to their applications.
-For example, they may whitelist certain parameters for trusted applications while maintaining strict controls elsewhere.

-**Logging and Monitoring**

-Logs are generated in near real time, providing visibility into blocked and allowed requests, and can be dispatched to the centralized log analytics service to analyze traffic patterns and identify potential threats.

-**OWASP Guidance**

-Configuration can be guided by OWASP cheat sheets, which provide best practices for securing web applications.

-**Provisioning the Service**

-The WAF is provisioned through the Secure Cloud Management Platform, the central portal for managing cloud services.
-Administrators can deploy the firewall by selecting the WAF option within the platform.
-Provisioning can also be performed via APIs, enabling integration into automated workflows.
-Once deployed, the firewall is automatically patched and maintained by Leonardo, ensuring that the system remains up to date with the latest security fixes.

-**Configuration and Management**

-Configuration is performed through the Secure Cloud Management Platform.
-Administrators can:
-- Define rule sets for both negative and positive security models.
-- Apply NAXSI main and basic rules to protect against common exploits.
-- Customize rules to allow specific traffic patterns while blocking suspicious requests.
-- Monitor logs to gain insight into traffic directed at their applications.

 ## Middleware Family